With lower rates, you can boost your business while saving thousands on payments. Compare our top lenders and lock in your rate today.

 Rates from Fundera 2023

 SBA loans are designed to make it easier for small businesses to get funding.
 If your business has exhausted all other financing options, you may be able to get an SBA loan.
-What’s more, the government caps the sba loan rate, meaning you’ll never have to pay the high interest rates and small business loan APR often associated with other types of business loans.
+What’s more, the government caps the SBA loan rate, meaning you’ll never have to pay the high interest rates and small business loan APR often associated with other types of business loans.

 Max interest rates are pegged to a base rate, using the prime rate, LIBOR rate, or an optional peg rate—but usually the prime rate published by the Wall Street Journal.
 In general, the prime rate is 300 points above the federal funds rate.